Best daily deals

 Is the Quantum 350 the right solution to your gaming audio needs?

-Editor’s note: this JBL Quantum 350 Wireless review was updated on January 11, 2023, to update formatting and add the Razer Barracuda X (2022) as an alternative.
+Editor’s note: this JBL Quantum 350 Wireless review was updated on September 20, 2024, to ensure the timeliness of the information within.

 PC gamers who want a headset with customizable EQ will make use of the JBL QuantumENGINE software.
 People who love big, booming bass sounds can listen all day to the default sound of the Quantum 350.